Staff & Contacts List

 Health and safety committee nominations open soon

-Nominations are coming up for the next two-year term of UW’s Health and Safety Committees, which starts on January 1, 2026.
-Every UW employee is represented by one of 10 committees, which play a key role in supporting workplace health and safety.
+Nominations will open soon for the next two-year term of UW’s health and safety committees.
+Every UW employee is represented by one of 10 committees; each plays a key role in supporting workplace health and safety.
 Don’t miss the chance to nominate yourself or a colleague!

 How does a UW employee become a committee member?